Distemi/PRTP/updates.md

+## 1.4.1 - Hotfixes

+Fixed:
+- Paper support and sync preloading option

-## Improvements, performance and fixes
+## 1.4 - Improvements, performance and fixes

 ATTENTION: The configuration has been changed!